Racial Integrity Act of 1924: Carrie Buck and the Supreme Court

-Justice Oliver Wendell Holmes, Jr. wrote the ruling.
+Justice Oliver Wendell Holmes Jr. wrote the ruling.
 He argued the interest of "public welfare" outweighed the interest of individuals in bodily integrity:

 We have seen more than once that the public welfare may call upon the best citizens for their lives.
 It would be strange if it could not call upon those who already sap the strength of the State for these lesser sacrifices, often not felt to be such by those concerned, in order to prevent our being swamped with incompetence.
 It is better for all the world, if instead of waiting to execute degenerate offspring for crime, or to let them starve for their imbecility, society can prevent those who are manifestly unfit from continuing their kind.
 The principle that sustains compulsory vaccination is broad enough to cover cutting the Fallopian tubes.

-Holmes concluded his argument with the phrase: "Three generations of imbeciles are enough."
+Holmes concluded his argument with the phrase: "Three generations of imbeciles are enough".

 Carrie Buck was paroled from the Virginia Colony for Epileptics and Feeble-Minded shortly after she was sterilized.
 Under the same statute, her mother and three-year-old daughter were also sterilized without their consent.
-In 1932, her daughter Vivian Buck died of "enteric colitis."
+In 1932, her daughter Vivian Buck died of "enteric colitis".

 When hospitalized for appendicitis, Doris Buck, Carrie's younger sister, was sterilized without her knowledge or consent.
 Never told that the operation had been performed, Doris Buck married and with her husband tried to have children.
 It was not until 1980 that she was told the reason for her inability to get pregnant.

 Carrie Buck went on to marry William Eagle.
 They were married for 25 years until his death.
 Scholars and reporters who visited Buck in the aftermath of the Supreme Court case reported that she appeared to be a woman of normal intelligence.

-The effect of the Supreme Court's ruling in Buck v.
-Bell was to legitimize eugenic sterilization laws in the United States.
+The effect of the US Supreme Court's ruling in Buck v.
+Bell was to legitimize eugenic sterilization laws in the country.
 While many states already had sterilization laws on their books, most except for California had used them erratically and infrequently.
 After Buck v.
 Bell, dozens of states added new sterilization statutes, or updated their laws.
 They passed statutes that more closely followed the Virginia statute upheld by the Court.